Judge attested evidence by not denying video: Maryam

 “To the honourable judge who passed a verdict against his conscience after being subjected to blackmailing and coercion: I can understand that you must have signed on an already drafted press release under compulsion like the verdict.
 Thank you very much!
 You have attested the evidence by not denying the video.
 The rest to be revealed in Mandi Bahauddin…,” Maryam said on Twitter earlier in the day.

 It was decided on Saturday to conduct forensic audit of audio and video of accountability court judge Arshad Malik shown by Maryam in her press conference, she said while talking to a private news channel.
-After completion of forensic audit, she categorically said legal action would be taken against responsible, and all information regarding the matter would be revealed before the public and media.
+After completion of forensic audit, she categorically said, legal actions would be taken against responsible, and all information regarding the matter would be revealed before the public and media.

 In tweets, she explained that one was a murderer and hooligan gang head while the other was a well-known character of Calibri font, which was benamidar.
 “Nawaz Sharif is in jail, then in what capacity, Maryam Safdar has been using the official bullet-proof vehicle since long,” she wondered.